What is 16 Days of Activism?

 Violence in our society is often the symptom of deeper social problems.
 Together, we need to stand up against violence especially against women and children.

-The International 16 Days of Activism campaign focuses on generating an increased awareness on the negative impact that violence and abuse has on women and children, and the social fabric of our society.
+The International 16 Days of Activism campaign focuses on generating an increased awareness of the negative impact that violence and abuse have on women and children, and the social fabric of our society.
 The campaign starts on 25 November and ends on 10 December every year.

-With the theme “Count me in: Together moving a non-violent South Africa forward, the 16-day long campaign challenges all South Africans to raise awareness about the negative impact of violence against women and children (VAW&C) on all members of the community.
+The 16-day long campaign is another leg of the #356Days of Activism Campaign and #CountMeIn.
+These campaigns aim to challenge all South Africans to raise awareness about the negative impact of violence against women and children (VAW&C) on all members of the community.

 Why is this campaign important?